Technosexual: History

 In 2005 the Calvin Klein company trademarked the term technosexual as part of their 'CK in2u' fragrance campaign.
 The fragrance bottle was designed by Stephen Burks, resembled an Apple iPod, featuring glass and white plastic.
 Tom Murry, the president of the company, claimed they had "envisioned [CK in2u] as the first fragrance for the technosexual generation".
 Press materials for the product highlighted modern-day technology-driven interactions, with lines such as "She likes how he blogs, her texts turn him on.
 It's intense.
 For right now."

 Characteristics

 Swedish footballer Fredrik Ljungberg is often cited as the perfect example of a technosexual man, due to an image of masculine sensuality and tech savviness.

 Swedish footballer Fredrik Ljungberg in model shoot for a men's magazine in 2008.

 In a 2004 interview, Montalvo gave the following description of a technosexual lifestyle:

 With metrosexuality, it's about style, fashion, culture, and grooming for the straight male.
 A metrosexual man may be seen at an NBA game one night and an art gallery opening the next.

 We take it one step further by adding technology.
 A technosexual man may not need to go to the NBA game because he can get highlights and scores via SMS or by browsing the web on his PDA while at the art gallery.

-The technosexual lifestyle is universal, it has no druthers towards sexual preference.
-Our guys dress from Banana Republic, Saks, and Neiman's and shop at Crate & Barrel, but they also make stops in Best Buy and CompUSA.